What Makes a Luxury Conversation in a Contact Center?

 What Does Luxury Sound Like in a Contact Center Conversation?

-It’s not about making service feel extravagant.
-It’s about understanding what quality sounds like when it’s done well.
+Luxury isn’t about extravagance.
+It’s about understanding what quality sounds like when it’s consistently delivered.

 The same three elements are required in a service conversation.